 This course does not require any previous knowledge of trust law.
-However, it does presuppose a basic knowledge of EACH of the following: the law of obligations, property law, and insolvency law; some understanding of succession law and international private law is also desirable.
-It also presupposes familiarity with basic comparative law methodologies as well as a basic understanding of the concepts of civil law, common law and mixed legal jurisdictions.
+However, it does presuppose a basic knowledge of the law of obligations, of property law, of succession law, of insolvency law and of international private law.
+It also presupposes familiarity with basic comparative methodologies as well as a basic understanding of the civil law, the common law and mixed legal jurisdictions.

 1. Academic description